LÖSEN • Blog

 That tension may be trying to:

-- compensate for weakness, imbalance, or poor coordination
+• Compensate for weakness, imbalance, or stress

-- reduce perceived threat inside the system
+• Guard against perceived threat inside or outside the system

 That means the tension is not meaningless.

 It is information.
+A clue.

 Why the Same Tension Keeps Coming Back